5 Marketing strategies you can learn from these SaaS companies

 Do you know, Slack is the fastest-growing SaaS company in the world?
 Silicon Valley's new favorite went from $0 to $4 billion in just four years!
 In fact, it is believed that Slack did not hire salespeople or a CMO before reaching the $1.1 billion mark.
 So, what did they do to grow at such a rapid pace?
 Slack used a multi-pronged marketing approach to reach where they are today.
 Some of the strategies included:

 Focusing more on brand keywords and integration partner's keywords

 Focusing more on paid advertising.
-They chose selected brand keywords for paid advertising and even experimented with traditional advertising in TV and newspaper.
+They chose selected brand keywords for paid advertising and even experimented with traditional advertising on TV and in newspapers.

 Creating a consistent and unique voice for the brand across all channels, including social media, blogs, etc.

-Leveraging Medium to inform customers about the latest updates, generate more views, and building the reputation of the brand.
+Leveraging Medium to inform customers about the latest updates, generate more views, and build the reputation of the brand.